burst-apps-team/burst-wiki/burst-reference-software.md

 ### Database configuration

-As soon as MariaDB is successfully installed, we can log into the MariaDB interface and setup database like explianed in [Setup MariaDB](burst-reference-software-setup-mariadb.md)
+As soon as MariaDB is successfully installed, we can log into the MariaDB interface and setup database like explained in [Setup MariaDB](burst-reference-software-setup-mariadb.md)

 ### Setup Wallet